ccolas/wiki-calendar/README.md

 # wiki-calendar
-Perform a semantic exploration of Wikipedia's content and create a calendar of corresponding illustrations.

-The script generate_calendar can be run to perform a semantical exploration of Wikipedia's pages and create a calendar of corresponding illustrations.
-Select the number of days, the first wikipedia page and the language as parameters.

-The script finds a random link in the wikipedia page, then goes to Google Image and selects on of the 10 first images. this image, the day and the keyword are then printed on a white page, to become a calendar page.

-This can be seen as an artistical project, aiming at exploring human knowledge as stored in Wikipedia by jumping from links to links, generally related semantically.
+The Wikipedia Visual Exploration project embarks you on a visual random exploration of Wikipedia.

+Wikipedia is a multi-lingual encyclopedia built on the massive collaborative efforts of millions of Wikipedians.
+It’s perhaps the best example of successful collaborative projects on the Internet.
+There, you can learn about almost everything, EVERYTHING.
+Scary, isn’t it?

+When confronted to immensity, one can feel paralysed.
+Where should we start?

+Well, we can start somewhere, anywhere.
+From there, we take a small step, in any direction.
+Then, another one.

+This project proposes such random explorations of Wikipedia.
+Starting from the Wikipedia Wikipedia page, it takes a new step every day.
+Each day, it enters one of the links contained in the previous page and jumps to another, semantically related topic.
+Each day, it illustrates the topic with a corresponding image taken from a google search.
+One after the other, for a year.

+Find a demo on [my website](https://ccolas.github.io/project/wikiexploration)

-We use the wikipedia's api (that be found here: https://github.com/martin-majlis/Wikipedia-API) and script to scrap Google Images
+We use the [wikipedia's api](https://github.com/martin-majlis/Wikipedia-API) and script to scrap Google Images adapted from [there](https://github.com/ohyicong/Google-Image-Scraper)
-(to be found here: https://gist.github.com/genekogan/ebd77196e4bf0705db51f86431099e57)

 Author: Cédric Colas
 Email: cdric.colas@gmail.com